Preventing Acid Tooth Decay

 Children are especially susceptible to decay.
 Give your children more natural crunchy snacks (like celery) and fewer sweet snacks, maybe even saving them for special occasions.
 Teach them good brushing and flossing habits early on to make it part of the regular routine as they get older.
 Once your child brushes for the night, don’t give them anything sugary.
 And lastly, take them into the dentist early to avoid later complications.

 Before treating gum, tooth, or other oral problems consult with Dr. JJ Edderai.
 A dental check-up every three to four months will allow Dr. Edderai to keep a watchful eye on your oral health and prevent cavities before they start.
-For answers to some of the most commonly asked questions, visit my FAQ page at http://www.northmiamibeachdentist.com/faqs/.
+For answers to some of the most commonly asked questions, visit my FAQ page at https://www.northmiamibeachdentist.com/faqs/.

 Copyright Dr. Jean-Jacques Edderai -2016